S3-Portfolio/General/Analysis.md

 #### Project:
-Does your software automate a task, facilitate a task, or make a new task possible to perform?
+* Does your software automate a task, facilitate a task, or make a new task possible to perform?

+My project facilitates a task, because my website is a source of information and it makes searching for fishes or dives easier.

-Which is the process that your software supports / automate?
+* Which is the process that your software supports / automate?
 Can you visualize it in a diagram?

-Which roles are involves in this process?
+* Which roles are involves in this process?
 The work of which people (their roles) will this software influence?

-Which steps of the process does your software support / automate?
+* Which steps of the process does your software support / automate?
 Can you visualize the new process in a diagram?

 ### Requirements analysis